-Taziker Industrial were awarded the works due to our experience and good working relationship with both Network Rail and Costain.
+Taziker was awarded the works due to our experience and good working relationship with both Network Rail and Costain.
 We were able to demonstrate expertise and build from previous lessons learnt in order to deliver this extremely challenging project.

 As London Bridge Station serves both underground and over-ground train and tube lines, the daily footfall of pedestrians and commuters is extremely high.
 To minimise the levels of disruption as much as possible, the installation of the new Northern and Southern girders was planned over the Bank Holiday Easter Weekend.

 The works required a 96-hour blockade of the line which was agreed with Network Rail and the programme was monitored hourly to ensure that we did not run over the agreed possessions.
 In the end the works were completed with twelve hours to spare.

 Early contractor involvement meant that we were able to have input with major design decisions to ensure that the most efficient method of fabrication and installation cost savings could be achieved.
 We engaged in fortnightly progress and buildability reviews with Costain.
 In addition to contractor involvement, rigorous planning was essential to delivering such a complex and challenging project to a high standard and within programme.